chaostoolkit-attic/chaoshub-archive/docs/status.md

 * Implement the CRON launcher [TODO]
   The CRON launcher is not yet implemented properly and cannot be used at this stage.
+* Respect the Schedule [TODO]
+  Right now, when you Schedule, the execution starts immediatly.
+Obviously, we want to abide by the date and time set by the user
 * Finish the execution view [WIP]
   The view of your past executions is not completed yet and will likely break to render properly.